Market Manager Resource Center

 “Analyze the habits and needs of your potential customers.”

-Food and Society As an initiative of the W.K.
+Food and Community As an initiative of the W.K.
 Kellogg Foundation, Food & Society offers grants for programs dealing with food systems and rural development.

 “With sales figures a manager can analyze whether a marketing campaign is effective.
 Trying advertising or promotional ideas with a cost is necessary, but if you can only rely on farmers’ anecdotal responses about sales going up, it is difficult to determine whether your expenditure paid off…”